-Lead: Department of Housing /Planning and Building Department

-Implementation Target: Collaborate with the cities and C/CAG to develop and maintain an inventory of the current stock of all restricted below-market-rate (BMR) units, and to establish and implement a program to monitor and enforce all recorded terms of affordability.
+Lead: Department of Housing /Planning and Building Department units, and to establish and implement a program to monitor and enforce all recorded terms of affordability.
 Include an inventory of BMRs as an eligible use of County funds under DOH's Equity Innovation Fund RFP.
 Create an interdepartmental process for monitoring/regulating units over the term of restriction.
 As BMRs become vacant, list units on the regional affordable housing listings portal, detailed in HE goal 23.3 and 36.5, with the ultimate goal of listing the complete inventory of BMRs through the regional affordable housing listings portal.